GrosseLab/BGSC/ReproducibleScript.md

 -->
 ### <a name="FCplot"></a> Log2 fold changes of Illumina data vs RT-qPCR

-We have found that the six log<sub>2</sub>-fold changes of the Illumina microarray expression levels and those of the qPCR expression levels show a Pearson correlation coefficient of 0.99 (p-value = 0.00002), suggesting that the set of 1,140 genes might possibly contain some further putative target genes of isoforms II-IV of the epidermal growth factor receptor in tumor cells.
+We have found that the six log<sub>2</sub>-fold changes of the Illumina microarray expression levels, and those of the qPCR expression levels show a Pearson correlation coefficient of 0.99 (p-value = 0.00002).
+Therefor, we can suggest that the set of 1,140 genes might contain some further putative target genes of isoforms II-IV of the epidermal growth factor receptor in tumor cells.

     ##
     ##  Pearson's product-moment correlation